P-Seebauer/ng-isFutureModel/README.md

 ### `future-pending-value`

-Whith this directive you can supply a value for the time while your process is unresolved (otherwise you'll get an empty object in most cases which is barely desiderable)
+Whith this directive you can supply a value for the time while your promise is unresolved (otherwise you'll get an empty object in most cases which is barely desiderable)

-    <textarea future-pending-value="['downloading things']" is-resource-future ng-model="value1" ></textarea>
+    <textarea future-pending-value="['downloading things']"
+		is-future
+		ng-model="value1" ></textarea>

 ## Contributing